isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-When a lambda is only used locally, capturing large(ish) objects by reference is always more efficient.
+When a lambda is only used locally, capturing large objects by reference is always more efficient.
 This includes calling parallel algorithms because they join before returning.

 ##### Example 1

-Here, a 'heavy' object (a network message) is passed to an algorithm in a closure;
+Here, a large object (a network message) is passed to an algorithm in a closure;

     std::for_each(begin(sockets), end(sockets), [&message](auto &&socket)
     {